 Waterfowl hunting induces adult and juvenile mortality (Bellrose, 1980).
-Intuitively, one expects that such a hunted population would observe lower adult survival and recruitment rate and then would rapidly deplete to its extinction.
+Intuitively, one expects that such a hunted population would show lower adult survival and recruitment rate and then would rapidly deplete to its extinction.
 However, hunting waterfowl has a long history, and most of these species have persisted over time (Cooch et al., 2014).
 So paradoxically, hunting immature individuals does not always induce a decrease of recruitment rate.
-The heterogeneity of quality among immature individuals might explain this by inducing a compensation process if the harvest selects mostly individuals with a low reproductive potential (Gimenez et al., 2017; Lindberg et al., 2013).
-The recruitment rate can even increase because the harvest pressure reduces the densities and potentially the competition for space and food (Nummi et al., 2015; Péron et al., 2012).
+Heterogeneity in quality among immature individuals might explain this by inducing a compensation process if harvest mostly selects individuals with a low reproductive potential (Gimenez et al., 2017; Lindberg et al., 2013).
+Recruitment rate can even increase because the harvest pressure reduces the densities and potentially the competition for space and food (Nummi et al., 2015; Péron et al., 2012).
 In conclusion, a limited exploitation of a population observing heterogeneity and/or density-dependent process might paradoxically increase or at least not affect the recruitment rate.
-Under moderate exploitation, a new balance between recruitment rate and adult mortality can be theoretically reached (Tsikliras & Froese, 2018).
+Under moderate exploitation, a new balance between recruitment rate and adult mortality can theoretically be reached (Tsikliras & Froese, 2018).
 The size of a newly exploited population in stable environmental conditions should thus reach a different equilibrium, which is expected to be lower than the size without exploitation.
 This process explains why the exploitation of many waterfowl species is sustainable and has been lasting over a long time.

-The fecundity and the juvenile survival, the two components of the recruitment rate, are very sensitive to weather conditions (Blums & Clark, 2004; Folliot et al., 2017).
-The environment conditions are thus an additional source of variability of the recruitment rate.
-The response of the recruitment rate to a harvest pressure is thus not straightforward.
-It is noisy because of its sensitivity to environmental factors.
+Fecundity and juvenile survival, the two components of recruitment rate, are very sensitive to weather conditions in waterfowl (Blums & Clark, 2004; Folliot et al., 2017).
+Environment conditions are thus an additional source of variability of the recruitment rate.
 It also depends directly on the intensity of harvest on the immature individuals and indirectly on the mitigation of the density-dependent effects.

-What part of the recruitment rate gradient is necessary for population management?

-In population management, a common question for a threaten or an invasive species is to determine the measure that will allow to reach a targeted population size/density in a limited time period (Shea & NCEAS Working Group on Population Management, 1998).
-For such question, the carrying capacity of the habitat is theoretically not reached.
+In population management, a common question for a threaten or an invasive species is to determine the management measures that will allow reaching a targeted population size/density in a limited time period (Shea & NCEAS Working Group on Population Management, 1998).
 Any manager should then mostly focus on collecting knowledge on the maximum recruitment rate and its variability by removing the potential density-dependent effects occurring only for the highest theoretical densities (Eraud et al., 2021; Péron, 2013).

-What is the ideal biological model to explore the gradient of the recruitment rate?

 Waterfowl hunting has a long history, but the biological effects of long-term moratorium have been poorly surveyed (Martínez-Abraín et al., 2013).
-So there are few opportunities to explore the response of the recruitment rate to a gradient of pressure for such species.
-Alien vertebrate species are commonly introduced during release events (Saul et al., 2016) and usually observe a first period of colonisation on new territories without management measures.
-Since its presence might impact the balance of the colonized ecosystem, it happens that managers take strong control measures to restrict the growth of these populations or to eradicate them (Oficialdegui et al., 2020).
+So there are few opportunities to explore the response of recruitment rate to a gradient of hunting pressures for such species.
+Alien vertebrate species are commonly introduced during release events (Saul et al., 2016) and usually experience a first period of colonisation on new territories without management measures.
+Since their presence might impact the balance of the colonized ecosystem, it happens that managers take strong control measures to restrict the growth of these populations or to eradicate them (Oficialdegui et al., 2020).
 Such species are then a good biological model to overcome density-dependent effects and explore the effects of a harvest gradient on recruitment rate.